-Last week I had the opportunity to hear Dr. John Krumboltz speak on happenstance and careers.
-Dr. Krumboltz is one of the best vocational psychologists in the world and I have admired his work since grad school, so this was quite a fun event for me.
+Before he passed away in 2019, I heard Dr. John Krumboltz speak on happenstance and careers.
+Dr. Krumboltz was one of the best vocational psychologists in the world, and I have admired his work since I learned about it when I was in graduate school.
 This article outlines some of my favorite parts of his talk..

 If you don’t know what you want to do for work or you need to land a job, the single best thing you can do is to start taking actions likely to generate happenstance.
 “Happenstance” means the unplanned opportunities that occur when you get out into the world and start doing things and meeting people.

-Career counselors love assessments (I love them, too!) but only because they help to narrow the universe of possibilities before you start translating the theoretical into concrete action steps.
-It is the concrete action steps that lead to positive outcomes in the real world.
+Career counselors love assessments (I love them, too!) but only because they help to narrow the universe of possibilities before you translate the theoretical into concrete action steps.
+It is the concrete action steps that lead to positive outcomes.

-Dr. Krumboltz doesn’t want career counseling to get stuck at the reflection and self-introspection stage.
-He views career counseling as a process where a counselor helps a client to brainstorm the next constructive action that the client can take to deal with his or her concerns, then supports the client as the client undertakes those actions.
-The counselor’s role is to recognize and reinforce progress and then to help the client to undertake more action steps after that.
+Dr. Krumboltz didn’t want career counseling to get stuck at the reflection and self-introspection stage.
+He viewed career counseling as a process where a counselor helps a client to brainstorm the next constructive action that the client can take to deal with his or her concerns, then supports the client as the client undertakes those actions.
+The counselor’s role is to recognize and reinforce progress and then to help the client undertake more action steps after that.

 (It occurred to me during this part of the talk that social media has made it possible to “get out into the world” in more ways than one.
 I believe digital interactions count, too…)

 Career counselors are also useful because we can teach clients how to have conversations that build and maintain connections rather than jeopardize them.
 For a few people, the ability to connect comes naturally.
 For many other people, it is a learned skill.